 Nurture Your Marriage

 I have been in the position myself where my marriage needed improvement and where we struggled on how to achieve that.
-Keep working at it with a counselor if you need to because marriage takes effort.
+Keep working at it, with a counselor if you need to, because marriage takes effort.
 That is normal.
 Everything worth anything takes effort.
+The importance of communication in marriage should never be overlooked.

 How To Improve Communication In Marriage

-Being a good listener is one of the most important things we can to improve communication in marriage.
+Being a good listener is one of the most important things we can to improve communication within marriage.
 When your spouse is talking about their day, something that interests them, or something they’re concerned about, be a focused listener.
-Pay attention to their tone of voice and body language as well as their words; it will provide a deeper insight into how they’re really feeling.
+Effective listening requires you to pay attention to their tone of voice and body language as well as their words. it will provide a deeper insight into how they’re really feeling.
 Ask appropriate questions to let them know you’re listening and you care.
 Repeat back what you are hearing them say.
-Feeling like they’re heard will make them feel like they matter to you.
+Feeling like they are heard will make them feel like they matter to you.
 And, it will make them a better listener when it’s your turn to share.
+Effective listening is key to effective communication in marriage.

 Are you often distracted with social media, emails, and text messages while your spouse is talking to you?
 Make a decision to always put down the phone and pay attention to your spouse when they’re trying to communicate.
 Let them know that they are more important to you than anything else that’s going on around you.
 And keeping the phone down will create more communication opportunities; you’ll be more likely to talk to each other when you don’t have the phone in your hands.
 Create device-free times in your house; times of the day when phones or other devices are not allowed.
 This goes for the television as well.
 Even as background noise, the TV can be a distraction from communication.
 This one small tip will improve communication in marriage so much!

-Here are a few successful marriage quotes to help motivate you in your quest to improve your marriage.
+Here are a few successful marriage quotes to help motivate you in your quest for a happy marriage.

 “We’ve got this gift of love, but love is like a precious plant.
 You can’t just accept it and leave it in the cupboard or just think it’s going to get on by itself.
 You’ve got to keep watering it.
 You’ve got to really look after it and nurture it.” -John Lennon